WillyBilly06/esp32-a2dp-sink-with-LDAC-APTX-AAC/README.md

  * Opus 05 (PipeWire)
  * LC3plus HR

+ See [a2dp-codec-tests](https://github.com/cfint/a2dp-codec-tests) for an evaluation of codec performance.

 ## Requirements

 The original ESP32-WROOM is the only ESP32 chip that supports Bluetooth A2DP.